15 Top Hikes in Santo Antao, Cape Verde

 Where to stay: Casa das Ilhas

-Santo Antão is not particularly known for its beaches.
+Santo Antão is not mainly known for its beaches.
 The tides are very strong and the waves often very high.
-You’ll basically always be surrounded by the sea, but you can’t swim in it.

 After the Jewish community extinguished, the building was used as a sanatorium to take care of the leprosy patients.
 Despite its macabre historical background, the ruins are a great photo motive.